1843

 1960

-The era of space exploration in the 1960s leads tomass hobby for all disposable (disposable tableware is a special chic), and the emergence of powerful freezers - the distribution of semi-finished products.
-Cooking can now be much less likely, and cleaning after parties is much easier.
-The process of cooking from tedious duties is transformed into a pleasant hobby or creative activity.
-This is considered not only by women, but also by men, which can not but affect the status of the kitchen, which is growing rapidly, attracting more and more designers to work with kitchen furniture.
-Kitchen fill new household appliances - the more of them, the more prestigious.
+The era of space exploration in the 1960s leads tomass passion for everything disposable (disposable tableware is a special chic), and the appearance of powerful freezers - to the spread of semi-finished products.
+Cooking can now be done much less often, and cleaning up after parties is much easier.
+The process of cooking goes from a tedious duty to a pleasant hobby or creative activity.
+Not only women but also men think so, which cannot but affect the status of the kitchen, which is rapidly growing, attracting more and more designers to work with kitchen furniture.
+The kitchen is filled with new household appliances - the more of them, the more prestigious.

 1969